 1. Check the number of cases for the last seven days in the state you want to travel to and determine if you are comfortable with the trend.

 Check both the state and the local/county of your destination, as well as the cities you may need to travel through to get there.

-Avoid being in an area that is experiencing high levels of COVID-19, including destinations with a Level 3 Travel Health Notice.
 You can check the Travel Health Notices for recommendations for places you have traveled, including foreign countries and U.S. territories.
 You can also check states, counties, and cities to determine if these areas are experiencing high levels of COVID-19.

 2. Consider whether friends and family members at your destination have been at high-risk gatherings recently.

 - Going to a large social gathering like a wedding, funeral, worship or party